hoangduytran/blender-manual/manual/scene_layout/object/types.rst

    See :doc:`Grease Pencil Primitives </grease_pencil/primitives>`

 :doc:`Armature </animation/armatures/index>`
-   Used for rigging 3D models to make them posable and animatable.
+   Used for rigging 3D models to make them pose-able and animatable.
 :doc:`Lattice </animation/lattice>`
    Non-renderable wireframes commonly used for the deformation of other objects with help of the :doc:`Lattice Modifier </modeling/modifiers/deform/lattice>`.